ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 Additionally, users can have up to 5000 jobs in queue/running at the same time.
 Attempting to queue more than 5000 jobs will cause jobs submissions to fail with the reason "MaxSubmitJobLimit".

+### External Labs

+Labs external to UCR will have reduced resource limits as follows:
+- Labs will have a CPU quota of 256 cores across all lab users
+- Per user CPU quotas on epyc, intel, batch, and short will be 128 cores
+- Per user CPU quotas on highmem will be 16
+- GPU quotas on gpu will be 4 per-lab, and 2 per-user

+### Private Node Ownership

+Labs have the ability to purchase nodes and connect them to the cluster for increased quotas.
+More information can be found in the [Ownership Model](https://hpcc.ucr.edu/about/overview/access/#ownership-models) section of our Access page.

 ### Additional Resource Request

 Sometimes, whether it be due to deadlines or technical limitations, more resources might be needed than are supplied by default.
 If you require